 BPD & Relationships

 Loving someone with BPD may at times feel rocky, unpredictable, and difficult.
 It’s also important to understand borderline personality disorder relationship cycles.
-There may be cycles of adoration when they make you their favorite person, and then frustration, or drastic actions in an attempt to prevent the relationship from ending.
+There may be cycles of adoration in which they make you their BPD favorite person, followed by frustration or drastic actions in an attempt to prevent the relationship from ending.

-The person with BPD struggles to effectively navigate the uncertainty that occurs in relationships.
-It is important to recognize the signs and symptoms of BPD in order to manage the relationship difficulties, as well as to help generate empathy for the person with BPD.
-Additionally, recognizing that an individual has BPD may open the door for the person to receive borderline personality disorder treatment.
+A person with BPD struggles to effectively navigate the uncertainty that occurs in relationships.
+It is important to recognize the signs and symptoms of BPD to manage any relationship difficulties that develop, as well as to help you remain empathetic and supportive.
+Additionally, recognizing that an individual has BPD may open the door for the person to receive the necessary treatment.

 How Does BPD Affect Romantic Relationships?

-BPD relationships tend to have more difficulties and less stability.
-Researchers found that couples that included a partner with BPD characterized the relationship as higher conflict and more negative than relationships that did not.4 Specific concerns may include fears of abandonment, black-and-white thinking, mood swings, suicidality, and sensitivity.
+BPD relationships tend to be unstable, and researchers have found that relationships with one or two BPD partners are characterized by higher conflict and more negativity.4 Specific concerns may include fears of abandonment, black-and-white thinking, mood swings, suicidality, and sensitivity.

 Here are nine ways that borderline personality disorder can affect a relationship: